-And through this experience, I really developed a love for working with children and helping them achieve their goals, whether it be personal or sporting or academic.
+Through this experience, I really developed a love for working with children and helping them achieve their goals, whether it be personal or sporting or academic.

-During my undergraduate in the breadth track subjects which were taught by faculty staff here, it gave me the opportunity to learn more about the breadth of sport in education and particularly across the both the primary and secondary levels of schooling.
+During my undergraduate in the breadth track subjects, which were taught by faculty staff here, it gave me the opportunity to learn more about the breadth of sport in education and particularly across the both the primary and secondary levels of schooling.

 Learn more about Breadth in Education here.

 Sometimes, particularly in that first experience when they're on outdoor education camps, they realise that they have so many more skills than they first thought they had.
 And I love helping children to realise that about themselves.
-I completed an undergraduate degree at the university in landscape architecture and I really enjoyed the university model.